 Common Places For Gas Leaks

-There are several common places where gas leaks occur in the gas piping system.
+There are several common places where gas leaks occur in the gas line system.

 It is much more likely for a gas leak to occur where pipes join together at the fittings: old shut off valves, tees, unions, flexible supply lines, regulators, and risers.
 If these connections are not tight enough or get disturbed, leaks can occur.